Russia unveils coronavirus vaccine, claiming victory in global race

 – – –

-The international jockeying to get vaccines into people’s arms has sharpened concerns about vaccine nationalism, in which countries’ need to declare victory over the pandemic could bypass longstanding safeguards to protect people from unproven medical products by ensuring that their benefits outweigh the risks.
+The international jockeying to find a vaccine has sharpened concerns about vaccine nationalism, in which countries’ need to declare victory over the pandemic could bypass long-standing safeguards to protect people from unproven medical products by ensuring that their benefits outweigh the risks.

 For Russia, leading the vaccine race is an avenue for greater geopolitical clout.
 But the country is also looking to avoid appearing dependent on Western powers, with whom relations are historically poor, analysts said.